Genez-io/genezio-examples/typescript/qr-generator/README.md

 Replace `<auth-token>` and `<region>` with the values provided in the Auth page in your genezio dashboard.
 After this you're good to go.

 ### Test your project locally

-Create a `.env` file in the `server` directory and add your MongoDB URI as per the `.env.template` file.

 Test the project locally: